-In this course, participants will learn the best practices for a wide variety of assessment topics, including culturally responsive assessment, data visualization, and rubric design.
+Assessments fuel the ability to evaluate and enhance artistic development by gauging student learning and progress.
 Participants will master the difference between the assessment of learning and the assessment for learning.
-This course will empower art educators to sustainably apply data to advocate for students, resulting in stronger learning outcomes.
-Participants will use their current lesson plans to create new, effective assessment strategies for immediate application in their classrooms.
+Opportunity is provided to evaluate and design culturally responsive assessments, data visualization, and rubric designs to empower students in the art room.
+This course will equip art educators to sustainably apply data to advocate for students, resulting in stronger learning outcomes.
+Participants will use their current lesson plans to create new, effective assessment strategies for immediate application in their art classrooms.